-Contributions - Contributions are made to the Plan by means of a salary deferral agreement under which the participant is entitled to defer pre-tax and aftertax compensation up to the lesser of 50% of eligible compensation for non-highly compensated participants, and a percentage (not to exceed 50%) determined by the Company of eligible compensation for highly compensated participants, or a fixed amount determined annually by the Internal Revenue Service ("IRS").
+Contributions - Contributions are made to the Plan by means of a salary deferral agreement under which the participant is entitled to defer pre-tax and after-tax compensation up to the lesser of 50% of eligible compensation for non-highly compensated participants, and a percentage (not to exceed 50%) determined by the Company of eligible compensation for highly compensated participants, or a fixed amount determined annually by the Internal Revenue Service ("IRS").
 Participants who become age 50 or older, on or before the end of the calendar year, are eligible to make additional catch-up contributions of up to the lesser of 25% of eligible compensation or a fixed amount determined annually by the IRS.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
 The Company shall determine, in its absolute discretion, whether matching contributions shall be made for any particular period of time.
 The Company is not required to make matching contributions for any period of time.
 The Company's current matching contribution represents 50% of the participant's pre-tax and/or after-tax contributions up to the first 5% of eligible compensation.
+Effective January 1, 2015, the Plan was amended to include a matching contribution on the annual incentive award.